4ozrabclip/4ozrabclip.github.io/src/content/upcoming-games/optimize-man-gymcel.md

   Push yourself too far and watch your body deform, tear, and snap.
 Every gain comes with a cost.

 - **Mental Stat Survival System**
-  Emotions aren’t flavor text—your mental state directly affects gameplay, narrative paths, and survival odds.
+  Your mental state directly affects gameplay, and survival odds.

 - **Permadeath & Replayability**
   Every run is a new attempt.
 New content and hidden moments reward different playstyles and paths.